Air fryers have become hugely popular for their speed, convenience and the perceived health benefits of cooking with less oil.

 Myth 6.
 More expensive models are always better

-We independently test air fryers from brands including Philips, Tefal, DeLonghi, Healthy Choice, Kmart Anko, Kogan and many more.
+We independently test air fryers from brands including Philips, Tefal, Breville, Ninja, Nutribullet, Sunbeam, Kmart Anko and more.

 Our expert testers have found that you don't need to spend a fortune to get a quality product.
-In fact, one of our CHOICE Recommended air fryers is half the price of the most expensive model we tested.
+In fact, a few of our recommended air fryers cost around half the price of the most expensive model we tested.

-Our reviews also include benchtop ovens that are claimed to air fry.
-"These tend to come with more functions such as a rotisserie and even a rotating basket, which eliminates the need to stop and shake the food during cooking," explains Fiona.
+Our reviews also include benchtop ovens that have air fry functions.
+"These tend to come with more functions such as a rotisserie and even a rotating basket," explains Fiona.

 "They have a large capacity and can accommodate a whole chicken, but are bulky and can take up a large area of your kitchen bench."

-One of our CHOICE Recommended air fryers is half the price of the most expensive model
+A few of our recommended air fryers cost less than half the price of the most expensive model

 - digital controls, which are more accurate than dials